Yaanwanzi/package-management/kubeadm/READme.md

 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```
 ## To verify, if kubectl is working or not, run the following command.
+RUN THIS COMMAND AS AN UBUNTU USER
 kubectl get pods -A
 ```sh
 #deploy the network plugin - weave network and verify